bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 ## Setup on PC

-Download the <a title="http://developer.android.com/sdk/index.html" href="http://developer.android.com/sdk/index.html" target="_blank">Android SDK</a> and extract it somewhere on your hdd.
+Download the [http://developer.android.com/sdk/index.html](Android SDK) and extract it somewhere on your hdd.

 The first necessary script is the one below.
 It simply tries to connect to the Android device and pushes all files/folders from the passed directory to it.
-After each run the pushed files will be deleted and backed up into another folder (&#8220;\_adb\_push_backup&#8221;) in the same directory until the next execution.
+After each run the pushed files will be deleted and backed up into another folder (`/_adb/_push_backup`) in the same directory until the next execution.

 ``` perl
 #!/usr/bin/perl